japertechnology/juxta-repo-se/README.md

 ##### [Public APIs](https://github.com/public-apis/public-apis) A collective list of free APIs for development across various domains, including weather, sports, and data.

 ##### [Exercism](https://github.com/exercism) An open-source platform offering coding exercises and mentorship in over 70 programming languages.
 It provides a hands-on approach to learning.

+## License of Included Repositories

+The [repository](repository/) directory contains snapshots of external projects.
+Each subdirectory preserves the original project's license file.
+Please consult and adhere to those licenses before reusing or redistributing any contents.